 Farmers markets are a great way to stock up on fresh, local, and seasonal produce to help meet your daily needs.
 It’s recommended to get at least three servings of veggies and two of fruit per day (a serving is about the size of your fist).
-The pandemic took a toll on many having access to fresh fruits and veggies.
+Farmers markets are also an excellent way to provide communities with fresh fruits and veggies in areas with more limited access to grocery stores.
 Read on to learn why you should take advantage of local farmers markets and where to find them in Essex County.

 Why You Should Purchase Fruit + Veggies from a Farmers Market

-- – Better for the environment since you’re shopping in-season.
-Be sure to bring your own reusable bags for produce
+- It’s better for the environment since you’re shopping in-season.
+Be sure to bring your own reusable bags for produce.

 Outdoor Farmers Markets